 AJP vs. Roadmap Transportation Funds (numbers in billions)

-Counties urge Congress to provide increased funding for locally owned infrastructure; streamline the federal permitting process; and return solvency to the Highway Trust Fund in any upcoming infrastructure package or surface transportation reauthorization.
+Counties urge Congress to provide increased direct funding for locally owned infrastructure; streamline the federal permitting process; and return solvency to the Highway Trust Fund in any upcoming infrastructure package or surface transportation reauthorization.

 Congressional Republicans’ priorities for federal programs and policies include avoiding “one-size-fits-all” requirements for infrastructure; streamlining the federal permitting process; reducing regulations; and encouraging innovation.
 Counties continue to count streamlining the federal permitting process and reducing regulatory burdens as top priorities for infrastructure and urge lawmakers to realize the benefit that would result from more timely review processes and commonsense federal regulations.
 Local governments agree that a blanket approach to the nation’s infrastructure needs is not the answer, and instead, that the federal government should provide maximum flexibility when administering transportation and infrastructure funds.